drewhart/geonomics_docs/sphinx_dir/docs.rst

 .. code-block:: python

                           #ending timestep
-                          'end':            99,
+                          'end':            100,

 :py:`int`

-default: 99
+default: 100

 reset?
 P

-This indicates the timestep at which the demographic change event should end.
+This indicates the timestep __after__ the last timestep of the change event (because, Pythonically, the time interval stipulated is start-inclusive, stop-exclusive).

 ------------------------------------------------------------------------------